 Google Home: Smart home speakers are becoming extremely popular.
 Whether it’s the Google Home, Amazon Echo, or the Apple HomePod, everyone seems to have one.
 If you’re not sure you need one or don’t understand what they do, check out our in-depth review of the Google Home.

 Outdoor Furniture: Now that you have a yard, it’s time to enjoy it.
 Pick up some outdoor furniture and start relaxing on your new deck or patio and indulge in some delicious grilled meats.
 Speaking of grilled meat…

 Grill: When I think of summer, I immediately think: grilling.
 There is a wide range of grills on the market, find one that fits your needs and budget.

 Vitamix: If you’re serious about smoothies and homemade soups, you need to invest in a Vitamix.
-It will cost you a couple hundred dollars depending on the model but it is well worth it especially considering it comes with a 10-year warranty.
+It will cost you a couple of hundred dollars depending on the model, but it is well worth it, especially considering it comes with a 10-year warranty.
 Read our in-depth review of the Vitamix A3300 for more details or check out reviews on Amazon.

 KitchenAid Mixer: A must-have for all the aspiring bakers out there.

 Humidifier: Stop waking up with dry skin and a dry throat, especially in the winter.